-McQueen E (Open)
+MCQUEEN E (OPEN)

-Any Sniper Rifle (see Para 152).
-Rifle
+Rifle Any Sniper Rifle (see Para 152).
 Ammunition Any (see Para 116).

-A Challenge Bowl presented in 2015 by P Hobson, First Prize

-an NRA Gold Medal and a Gold Bar
+First Prize A Challenge Bowl presented in 2015 by P Hobson, an NRA Gold Medal and a Gold Bar.
 Subsequent Prizes List D and a bar of the same colour.
-A single Bronze

-Bar will be awarded to any competitor achieving an HPS who is not awarded first, second or third prize

-See Special Prizes for McQueen A to G at end of Special Prizes
+A single Bronze Bar will be awarded to any competitor achieving an HPS who is not awarded first, second or third prize Special Prizes See Special Prizes for McQueen A to G at end of McQueen A to G competition section.
+Conditions